Baha'i in Iran — repressed and persecuted by the state | DW | 08.03.2021

 It's no secret that the Baha'i community in Iran faces far-reaching oppression.
-Now, DW has gained access to a policy paper that illustrates the extent to which the repression is state-sponsored.
+Now, DW has gained access to a policy paper that appears to show the extent to which the repression is state-sponsored.

 The two-page document is potentially explosive.
 Experts believe it shows the minutes taken during a meeting on September 21 of last year in the northern Iranian city of Sari.
 During the gathering, senior officials from a number of provincial authorities agreed to pursue a systematic policy of persecution against Iran's largest non-Muslim religious minority: the Baha'is.